-As companies turn to social media research, we wanted to share how to get the most out of this method.
+As companies turn to social media market research, we wanted to share how to get the most out of this method.

-Using Social Media for Market Research
+How is Social Media Used for Market Research?

 With 78 percent of companies planning to further integrate or begin integrating social media data into marketing campaigns, more and more companies are recognizing the value of social media.